brettz9/atyourcommand/README.md

     user introspection and permission
     1. Served with special content type and protocol meant for external launching?
-        1. Create protocol to force dialog asking to launch app (so if user clicks link, will get asked), optionally with args
+        1. Create protocol to force dialog asking to launch app (so if user clicks link, will get asked), optionally with args, and optionally with desktop file or remote URLs, etc. as content; will thereby also be able to support (and demo) WebAppFind invocation from remote
 1. De-coupling of remote content from its executable (as in regular atyourcommand) but remember upon future loads of the content
     1. Modify [Open In Browser](https://addons.mozilla.org/En-us/firefox/addon/open-in-browser/)